-The Securities and Exchange Commission ("SEC") is suing foreign citizens in the United States for insider trading even though they have no contact with this country other than their investments, which in many cases are handled through local branches of U.S. financial institutions or, in some instances, foreign banks.
+he Securities and Exchange Commission ("SEC") is suing foreign citizens in the United States for insider trading even though they have no contact with this country other than their investments, which in many cases are handled through local branches of U.S. financial institutions or, in some instances, foreign banks.

-And while the fact that foreign citizens are being sued in the United States for the mere purchase of securities of United States-based companies is troubling, even more problematic is the fact that the remedy the SEC has sought in many recent civil lawsuits is drastic: temporarily freezing foreign citizens' bank or brokerage accounts.
-The effect is real: Hundreds of thousands or even millions of dollars of alleged foreign insider traders are being frozen by U.S. courts.
+And while the fact that foreign citizens are being sued in the United States for the mere purchase of securities of U.S.-based companies is troubling, even more problematic is the fact the remedy the SEC has sought in many recent civil lawsuits is drastic: temporarily freezing foreign citizens' bank or brokerage accounts.
+The effect is real: hundreds of thousands or even millions of foreign dollars of alleged foreign insider traders are being frozen by U.S. courts.

-This Special Report discusses the evolution of U.S. courts' interpretation and enforcement of insider trading laws, the application of these laws to foreign citizens investing in United States-based companies on

-U.S. exchanges, and some traditional defenses used in insider trading cases.
+Howard R. Elisofon is a litigation partner with New York City-based Herrick, Feinstein LLP.
+Mr. Elisofon specializes in securities litigation and arbitration and represents brokerdealers, brokerage firms, investment bankers, securities traders and public companies in commercial litigation as well as in internal and government investigations, self regulatory and enforcement proceedings.
+Marni Weiss, an associate with Herrick, Feinstein, assisted in the preparation of this article.
+This article discusses the evolution of U.S. courts' interpretation and enforcement of insider trading laws, the application of these laws to foreign citizens investing in U.S.-based companies on U.S. exchanges, and some traditional defenses used in insider trading cases.

-A Quick Primer On Insider Trading
+A Quick Primer on Insider Trading.
 To this day, insider trading has never been defined by any statute or regulation in the United States.
-The effect: No clear, bright-line test has been articulated by any governmental body.
+The effect: no clear, brightline test has been articulated by any governmental body.
 Instead, it has been and continues to be the role of the U.S. courts to articulate what acts constitute insider trading.

 The first landmark case on insider trading was Cady, Roberts & Co., 40 S.E.C.
 907 (1961).
-In Cady, Roberts & Co., the SEC held that trading in the open market on material, non-public information is a "deceptive device," violating Section 10(b) of the Securities and Exchange Act of 1934 and Rule 10b-5 promulgated thereunder, which are antifraud provisions of the Act.
-The SEC also established the rule now commonly known as the "disclose or abstain rule," whereby an insider must disclose all material non-public information known before trading, or abstain from trading entirely.
+In Cady, Roberts & Co., the Commission held that trading in the open market on material, nonpublic information is a "deceptive device," violating Section 10(b) of the Securities and Exchange Act of 1934 and Rule 10b-5 promulgated thereunder, which are anti-fraud provisions of the Act.
+The SEC also established the rule now commonly known as the "disclose or abstain rule," whereby an insider must disclose all material nonpublic information known before trading, or abstain from trading entirely.

 The Second Circuit upheld and expanded this rule to include corporate insiders in Securities and Exchange Commission v.
 Texas Gulf Sulphur, 401 F.2d 822 (2d Cir.
 1968), cert. denied, 394 U.S. 976 (1969).
-In this case, the court ruled that a corporate insider who possesses material non-public information must either disclose the information before trading or abstain from trading until the information is disclosed.
+In this case, the court ruled that a corporate insider who possesses material nonpublic information must either disclose the information before trading or abstain from trading until the information is disclosed.